-- A. Within an Agency (excluding the Liquor and Cannabis Board) - 1.
-Prior to certifying candidates for vacancies in accordance with Section 4.1, an Appointing Authority may grant an administrative transfer, voluntary demotion or elevation within an agency as long as the permanent employee has the skills and abilities required to perform the duties of the position.
+A. Within an Agency

+1. Prior to certifying candidates for vacancies in accordance with Section 4.1, an Appointing Authority may grant an administrative transfer, voluntary demotion or elevation within an agency as long as the permanent employee has the skills and abilities required to perform the duties of the position.